balleromair12/NBA-Player-Analytics-Power-BI-Dashboard/README.md

 This check revealed cases where the same player_id was assigned to different names (e.g., player_id = 4859 was "Lamar Stevens" in df1 but "LaMelo Ball" in player_awards).

 #### Step 2 – Compare and Fix player_id Values
-I repeated this comparison for all four datasets against df1 to make sure every player_id matched the correct player name.
+I repeated this comparison for 2 other datasets against df1 to make sure every player_id matched the correct player name.
+The all_star.csv file did not contain a player_id column so it was joined on the player name column.

 **- Step 2.1 – Get unique player_id values from player_awards:**
 ```